juga999/easy-com-display/README.md

-# EasyComDisplay - Self hosted and flexible digital signage solution for the RaspberryPi
+# EasyComDisplay - Self hosted and flexible digital signage solution for the Raspberry Pi

 EasyComDisplay is a web application for the display and management of information for small and medium organisations.
-EasyComDisplay targets the RaspberryPi as its main platform, but other Linux environments can be used as well.
+EasyComDisplay targets the Raspberry Pi as its main platform, but other Linux environments can be used as well.

 ## Requirements

 ### Java 8
 EasyComDisplay requires Java 8 to run.
-For the RaspberryPi, the official Raspbian distribution ships with a Java SE environment.
+For the Raspberry Pi, the official Raspbian distribution ships with a Java SE environment.

 ### PostgreSQL
 EasyComDisplay stores its metadata in a PostgreSQL database.